-For the remainder of this analysis, we consider only MPS with both low non-connected probability ($p_\mathrm{ {NC}} \leq \varepsilon_{NC} = 0.05$) and low Dirichlet energy ($E_D \leq \varepsilon_D = 0.0002$).
+For the remainder of this analysis, we consider only MPS with both low non-connected probability ($p_\mathrm{NC} \leq \varepsilon_{NC} = 0.05$) and low Dirichlet energy ($E_D \leq \varepsilon_D = 0.0002$).
 We select the MPS generated in the shortest time among those that exceed the quality tolerance.
-This selection allows us to estimate the minimal computational time and memory required to classically encode orbit states.
+This selection allows us to estimate the minimal computational time and memory required to classically encode orbit states via TN.
 As the cost of computing fidelities and expectation values is negligible compared to that of state preparation, the total runtime can be interpreted as the time-to-solution for both the word and counting problems.

 The computational resources required to prepare orbit states via TN techniques are summarized in Figure~\ref{fig:tn_resources}.
-All simulations were performed on a virtual machine equipped with 20 AMD EPYC 7413 CPUs and 128 GB of memory, using parallel execution across groups of eight input strings with identical length, bond dimension, and annealing time.

-Panel~a) shows the total time-to-solution as a function of the input string length $L$.
-This time is governed by two main factors: first, the cost of simulating a single time step of the evolution via TDVP, which scales asymptotically as $\mathcal{O}(\chi^3 L d^2)$; and second, the number of time steps needed to reach a sufficiently accurate approximation of the orbit state.
-The latter is determined by the annealing time $\tau$, which controls the convergence rate of the IQA process and also provides an estimate of the computational cost when the algorithm is implemented on quantum hardware.
-In turn, $\tau$ is governed by the spectral properties of the Hamiltonian $\hat{H}_{S,\tilde{\omega}}$, including its gap and low-energy structure, and is therefore ultimately dictated by the specific rewriting system under consideration.
-Panel~b) reports the memory footprint of the MPS representation of the orbit state, which scales asymptotically as $\mathcal{O}(\chi^2 L d)$ with the input size.